LuiseQuoss/ebvcube/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />
 Imagine you have a very large dataset but only limited memory.
 The package provides the possibility to load the data as a DelayedArray.
-A second function helps you to write that data back on disk properly.
+The ebv_write() function helps you to write that data back on disk properly.
 Look into the manual to obtain more information.

 ### 3.4 Take a peek on the creation of an EBV netCDF